UpCloudLtd/upcloud-python-api/README.md

 **Python 2 has been deprecated**

-- Python 2.7 is supported in older API versions (< v2.0.0), still available in [PyPI](https://pypi.org/project/upcloud-api/1.0.1/).
+- Python 2.7 is no longer supported, but available in older API versions (< v2.0.0).

 ## Changelog